401 - Licensed Personnel

 The school board recognizes that there are some circumstances which may force a licensed employee to request release from contract before the expiration date of their contract.
 Therefore, licensed personnel may be released from their contract if a suitable replacement can be found.

 Licensed employees requesting release from a contact after it has been signed and before it expires may be required to pay the school board the cost of advertising or other reasonable administrative costs incurred to locate and hire a suitable replacement.
-Upon written mutual agreement between the employee and the Chief Officer of Human Resources [or designee], and to the extent allowed by law, the costs may be deducted from the employee's salary.
+Upon written mutual agreement between the employee and the Chief Human Resources Officer [or designee], and to the extent allowed by law, the costs may be deducted from the employee's salary.
 Payment of these costs is a condition for release from the contract at the discretion of the school board.
 Failure of the licensed employee to pay these expenses may result in a cause of action being filed in small claims court.

 Adopted: 6/70